 Afghan governments since independence have a history of instability, mass unpopularity, and reliance on foreign intervention.
 The country has endured decades of continuous war, including major invasions by the Soviets in 1979, the Pakistani military in the late 1990s, and the US-led forces who overthrew the Taliban in 2001.

 Most US forces and other members of the International Security Assistance Force withdrew in 2014.
-However, it was the 2021 departure of remaining foreign troops and contractors who maintained air support that resulted in the rapid advance of the Taliban and its return to power.
+The departure of remaining foreign troops and contractors who maintained military air support resulted in the Taliban’s return to power in August 2021.

 Dari, Pashto, Turkic languages (Uzbek and Turkmen), plus 30 minor languages